 Building Maintenance Fund Schemes

-To encourage and help homeowners to perform their duties regarding the maintenance of common building areas and facilities in residential, commercial-residential and industrial buildings, the Housing Bureau has established six Building Maintenance Fund schemes.
+To encourage and help homeowners to perform their duties regarding the maintenance of common building areas and facilities in residential, commercial-residential and industrial buildings, the Housing Bureau has established seven Building Maintenance Fund schemes.

 |Launch Year||Name of Scheme|